target/data-validator/README.md

       # negativeCheck - checks if any values are less than 0
       - type: negativeCheck
         column: age

+      # colstats - adds basic statistics of the column to the output
+      - type: colstats
+        column: age

       # nullCheck - checks if the column is null, counts number of rows with null for this column.
       - type: nullCheck